 FULL TIME UNDERGRADUATE STUDY

-On successful completion of the first year, students may progress to the second year (Level 5) of the BA in Theology degree at Cliff College, transfer to a Level 5 course at another University (subject to acceptance by that University) or exit with a Certificate in Higher Education from the University of Manchester.
+On successful completion of the first year, students may progress to the second year (Level 5) of the BA in Theology and Ministry degree at Cliff College, transfer to a Level 5 course at another University (subject to acceptance by that University) or exit with a Certificate in Higher Education from the University of Manchester.

 To complete the year students must gain 120 credits by successfully completing units which are normally worth 10 credits each.
 The units focus on key aspects of the Christian life: Biblical Studies, Theology, Evangelism, Mission and Ministry.